YisongZhaoEsong/Research-Publications/README.md

 **Research Areas:** `Adaptive HCI` · `Reinforcement Learning` · `Multimodal Interaction` · `Autonomous Vehicles` · `V2X`

 This study focuses on adaptive HCI in autonomous driving.
-It explores how multimodal warnings to driver can respond to changes through driver state and surrounding traffic during obstacle-avoidance situations, supporting safer and more effective collaboration between drivers and automated vehicles.
-A PPO-based reinforcement learning agent dynamically selects multimodal warning strategies according to the driving context and estimated driver state.
+It examines how multimodal warnings can adapt to changes in driver state and surrounding traffic during obstacle avoidance, supporting safer and more effective collaboration between drivers and automated vehicles.
+A reinforcement learning agent based on Proximal Policy Optimisation (PPO) adjusts warning strategies according to the driving context and estimated driver state.

 #### Core Framework